smartcontractkit/documentation/src/pages/getting-started/consuming-data-feeds.md

 - The `import` line imports an interface named `AggregatorV3Interface`.
 Interfaces define functions without their implementation, which leaves inheriting contracts to define the actual implementation themselves.
 In this case, `AggregatorV3Interface` defines that all v3 Aggregators have the function `latestRoundData`.
 You can [see the complete code](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol) for the `AggregatorV3Interface` on GitHub.

-- The `constructor() {}` initializes an interface object named `priceFeed` that uses `AggregatorV3Interface` and connects specifically to a proxy aggregator contract that is already deployed at `0xD4a33860578De61DBAbDc8BFdb98FD742fA7028e`.
+- The `constructor() {}` initializes an interface object named `priceFeed` that uses `AggregatorV3Interface` and connects specifically to a proxy aggregator contract that is already deployed at `0x1b44F3514812d835EB1BDB0acB33d3fA3351Ee43`.
 The interface allows your contract to run functions on that deployed aggregator contract.

 - The `getLatestPrice()` function calls your `priceFeed` object and runs the `latestRoundData()` function.
-When you deploy the contract, it initializes the `priceFeed` object to point to the aggregator at `0xD4a33860578De61DBAbDc8BFdb98FD742fA7028e`, which is the proxy address for the Goerli ETH / USD data feed.
+When you deploy the contract, it initializes the `priceFeed` object to point to the aggregator at `0x1b44F3514812d835EB1BDB0acB33d3fA3351Ee43`, which is the proxy address for the Sepolia BTC / USD data feed.
 Your contract connects to that address and executes the function.
 The aggregator connects with several oracle nodes and aggregates the pricing data from those nodes.
 The response from the aggregator includes several variables, but `getLatestPrice()` returns only the `price` variable.

 ## Compile, deploy, and run the contract

 :::caution[ Configure and fund your wallet]

 If you have not already configured your MetaMask wallet and funded it with testnet ETH, follow the instructions in the Deploy Your First Smart Contract to set that up.
-You can get testnet ETH at one of the available [Goerli faucets](/resources/link-token-contracts/#goerli-testnet).
+You can get testnet ETH at one of the available [Sepolia faucets](/resources/link-token-contracts/#sepolia-testnet).

 :::

-Deploy the `PriceConsumerV3` smart contract on the Goerli testnet.
+Deploy the `PriceConsumerV3` smart contract on the Sepolia testnet.

 1. [Open the example contract](https://remix.ethereum.org/#url=https://docs.chain.link/samples/PriceFeeds/PriceConsumerV3.sol) in Remix.
 Remix opens and shows the contents of the smart contract.